MS Excel: EXP Function (WS, VBA)

 Let's look at some Excel EXP function examples and explore how you would use the EXP function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the following EXP function examples would return:
+Based on the spreadsheet above, the following Excel EXP examples would return:

 The EXP function can also be used in VBA code in Microsoft Excel.